Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Analytical findings

-As explained in Sec.~\ref{definitions}, the parameter $\rho = (1-r^2)/(Mr^2)$ quantifies the amount of information needed to describe the original message $\boldsymbol\xi^\mu$ given the set of related examples $\{\boldsymbol\eta^\mu_a\}_{a=1,...,M}$.
+As explained in Sec.~\ref{definitions}, the parameter $\rho = (1-r^2)/(Mr^2)$ quantifies the amount of information needed to describe the original message $\boldsymbol\xi^\mu$ given the set of related examples $\{\boldsymbol\eta^{\mu,a}\}^{a=1,...,M}$.
 In this section we focus on the case $\rho \ll 1$ that corresponds to a low-entropy dataset or, otherwise stated, to a high-informative dataset.
-The advantage of this analysis is two-fold: first, under this condition we obtain a relation between $\bar n$ (a natural order parameter of the model) and $\bar m$ (a practical order parameter of the model)\footnote{It is worth recalling that the model is supplied only with examples -- upon which $\{n^{\mu,a}\}$ are defined -- while it is not aware of archetypes -- upon which $\{m^{\mu}\}$ are defined.
+The advantage of this analysis is that, under this condition, we obtain a relation between $\bar n$ (a natural order parameter of the model) and $\bar m$ (a practical order parameter of the model)\footnote{It is worth recalling that the model is supplied only with examples -- upon which $\{n^{\mu,a}\}$ are defined -- while it is not aware of archetypes -- upon which $\{m^{\mu}\}$ are defined.
 The former constitute natural order parameters and, in fact, the Hamiltonian $\mathcal H^{(P)}_{N,K,M, r}$ in \eqref{def:H_PHopEx} can be written in terms of the example overlaps.
-The latter are practical order parameters through which we can assess the capabilities of the network.}, thus, the self-consistent equation for $\bar n$ can be recast into a self-consistent equation for $\bar m$ and its numerical solution versus the control parameters allows us to get the phase diagram for the system more straightforwardly.
-Second, the self-consistent equation for $\bar m$ can be directly compared with an expression obtained from the stability analysis approach (developed for $\rho \ll 1$ {and} $T \to 0$) in such a way that we can finally estimate $\mathcal V$, see Sec.~\ref{sec:MC}.
+The latter are practical order parameters through which we can assess the capabilities of the network.}, thus, the self-consistency equation for $\bar n$ can be recast into a self-consistency equation for $\bar m$ and its numerical solution versus the control parameters allows us to get the phase diagram for the system more straightforwardly.

-As explained in Appendix \ref{app:proofP-1}, we start from the self-consistent equations found in the high-storage regime \eqref{eq:High_store_self_n_q}-\eqref{eq:High_store_self_m} and we exploit the CLT to write $\chiM/r\sim 1+\lambda\sqrt{\rho}$.
+As explained in Appendix \ref{app:proofP-1}, we start from the self-consistency equations found in the high-storage regime \eqref{eq:High_store_self_n_q}-\eqref{eq:High_store_self_m} and we exploit the CLT to write $\etaM\sim 1+\lambda\sqrt{\rho}$.
 In this way we reach the simpler expressions

 where